Beatoven/public-api/README.md

 Once you have an API key, you can refer to the [API spec](docs/api-spec.md) and start playing around with the API.

+You can also find a very basic example of a python script that creates and composes a track [here](examples/compose.py).

 If you need any help, please reach out.